 Confidentiality and Restrictive Covenants Agreement.
 Exempt employees who are eligible to receive equity awards are required to sign a Confidentiality and Restrictive Covenants Agreement which addresses confidentiality of proprietary Company information and disclosure and assignment of inventions as well as an eighteen month post-employment restrictive covenants obligation as a condition of receiving an equity award.
 In recent years, most other exempt employees in the U.S. have been required to enter into an appropriate Restrictive Covenant and Confidentiality Agreement with the Company.
-These agreements address the confidentiality of proprietary Company information and disclosure and assignment of inventions to the Company and include a twelve month post-employment restrictive covenant obligation by the employee, and the employee is provided the greater of severance as provided in any applicable severance program in effect at the time of the employee's termination or severance pay equal in amount to (i) one-twelfth of the annual salary rate at which he or she was paid immediately preceding such termination, if such termination occurs within the first year of employment, or (ii) one-sixth of the annual salary rate at which he or she was paid immediately preceding such termination.
+These agreements address the confidentiality of proprietary Company information and disclosure and assignment of inventions to the Company and include a twelve month post-employment restrictive covenant obligation by the employee, and the employee is provided the greater of severance as provided in any applicable severance program in effect at the time of the employee's termination or severance pay equal in amount to (i) one-twelfth of the annual salary rate at which he or she was paid immediately preceding such termination, if such termination occurs thereafter.